LEE-HYUNSANG/UPBIT_ML/doc/config.md

 `buy_count` is 0 are considered for new orders.
 Once a buy is filled the count changes to 1 and this value is preserved on subsequent runs to prevent duplicate entries.
 The `pending` flag reflects whether an order for the symbol is currently being processed.
+This file is cleared whenever `app.py` starts.

 ## f3_f3_realtime_sell_list.json
 Stores `thresh_pct` and `loss_pct` for each symbol after a buy order is filled.
 The values originate from `f5_f1_monitoring_list.json` and are consulted when placing sell orders.
 When a position is fully closed the corresponding symbol is removed from this file.
+This file is cleared whenever `app.py` starts.

 ## f4_f2_risk_settings.json
 This file has been removed.
 It previously stored legacy risk parameters such as stop percentages and trailing stop settings.